anlaki-py/pass-gen/README.md

 ### Installation

-Jump to your home directory,(or you can choose any custom directory of your choice.):
+Jump to your home directory.
+(or you can choose a custom directory of your choice):

 ```bash
 cd ~